acgetchell/mundus-atrox/src/game/starting.md

 Generate *6* Ability Goups, choose your favorite.
 [DnDBeyond](https://www.dndbeyond.com) can do this electronically.

+There are two additional Ability Scores, [Honor] and [Sanity].
+They are based off of [Charisma] and [Wisdom] respectively, and thereafter are independent.

 ### Ability Groups

 Roll 4d6 for each characteristic, take best 3 dice, arrange scores as desired.